-Setup your smoker for indirect heat at 250˚K. Place the Dutch oven in the smoker, uncovered and cook for three hours.
+Setup your smoker for indirect heat at 250˚F. Place the Dutch oven in the smoker, uncovered and cook for 3 hours until the beans are tender.

-After three hours, carefully remove the Dutch oven from the smoker and place it on your range top.
-Take a close look at the outside of the Dutch oven in the next photo.
-This is the same Dutch oven that went into the smoker three hours earlier.
-See all that discoloration on the outside?
-That’s smoke!
+After 3 hours, remove the Dutch oven from the smoker and place it on your range top and simmer for an hour.
+Look at the outside of the Dutch oven.
+See that discoloration on the outside?
+That's smoke!

 Smoked Charro Beans